Robert F. Godec

-Robert Frank Godec (born 1956) is an American diplomat who has served as the United States Ambassador to Thailand since October 2022.
+Robert Frank Godec (born 1956) is an American diplomat who served as the United States ambassador to Thailand from October 2022 to November 2025.
 He formerly served as the United States ambassador to Kenya from 2013 to 2019 and the United States ambassador to Tunisia from 2006 to 2009.
 He also served as acting assistant secretary for the Bureau of African Affairs from January to September 2021.

 Early life and education

 Godec was born in Rantoul, Illinois, in 1956.
 He earned a Bachelor of Arts in foreign affairs from the University of Virginia in 1979 and a Master of Arts in international relations from Yale University.

 Career

 Godec is a career member of the Senior Foreign Service with the rank of career minister; He has served in the service since 1985.
 He serves as senior coordinator for Afghanistan in the Bureau of Population, Refugees, and Migration at the U.S. Department of State.
 Previously, he was acting assistant secretary of state for the Bureau of African Affairs.
 He also served as principal deputy assistant secretary and as deputy assistant secretary in the Bureau of African Affairs.
 Earlier, Godec was deputy commandant and international affairs advisor at the National War College.
 Godec also served as principal deputy coordinator for counterterrorism in the Bureau of Counterterrorism in the Department of State.
 Godec has also served as deputy assistant secretary of state in the Bureau of Near Eastern Affairs and was deputy coordinator for the transition in Iraq.
 He served as acting deputy chief of mission and minister counselor for Economic Affairs in the U.S. embassy in Pretoria, South Africa.
 His other positions include economic counselor at U.S. embassy in Nairobi, Kenya; assistant office director for Thailand and Burma in the Bureau of East Asian and Pacific Affairs; and director for southeast asian affairs at the Office of the U.S. Trade Representative.